JimDesu/basis-lang/spec.md

     #more <- (SortedSet[NumberField])            ; ForwardOrd again &mdash; by scope exit
 ```

 **Checks.** A `.using` entry must resolve, per the ordinary name rules, to a witness family, member, or profile the file can name (a direct import; Appendix H.4) &mdash; a dangling entry is a static error at the directive, which is also the pinning property: a file that selects a witness by name learns loudly if that witness vanishes from its dependencies.
-Two selections covering any common `(Subject, Class)` pair *in one scope* error at the second; overlap checking runs on the transitively flattened union of all entries, and additionally at each `.profile` declaration for what it can see.
+Two selections covering any common `(Subject, Concept)` pair *in one scope* error at the second; overlap checking runs on the transitively flattened union of all entries, and additionally at each `.profile` declaration for what it can see.

 **Non-transitivity.** A `.using` is never inherited through import, re-export, or any other channel: importing a module selects nothing, at any depth of profile nesting &mdash; invocation is always the consuming file's own text.
 This clause is load-bearing for the coherence model (&sect;9.15): traveling selections would let distant code repoint local dispatch.